olaf500/GPU-Passthrough-Manjaro-Linux-to-Windows10/README.md

 once you reboot with new kernel, USB controller (0x149c) passthrough worked for me

+### Stability issue with amd-ucode package
+update caused instability and hardware error for CPU 20200302.r1589.0148cfe-1. reverted to 20200224.r1582.efcfa03-1 and added amd-ucode to the list of ignored packages in /etc/pacman.conf

 ### HiDPI scaling with mixed monitors
 Not related to GPU passthrough thought, just to keep track